tamnguyenvan/screenvivid/README.md

 ScreenVivid is a powerful and user-friendly screen recording application designed to help you capture your screen and enhance your recordings with intuitive editing features.
 Whether you're creating tutorials, recording meetings, or capturing gameplay, ScreenVivid is the perfect tool for you.

-🚨 **Important Note**: ScreenVivid is for non-commercial purpose only.
-Please go through the license for the details.
+🚨 **Important Note**: ScreenVivid is intended for non-commercial use only.
+We encourage you to review the license for more information to ensure compliance.
+Your understanding and adherence to this guideline are greatly appreciated!

 ## Table of Contents